pengd/pengd.github.io/_pages/about.md

 My team is looking for self-motivated technical experts and internship students, who are interested in machine learning, program analysis, AI software engineering.
 Please no hesitate to contact me (dipeng dot dp at antgroup dot com).

 * 2025-09: Our paper, titled "Code Graph Model (CGM): A Graph-Integrated Large Language Model for Repository-Level Software Engineering Tasks" has been accepted by NeurIPS 2025.
+* 2025-08: We are proud to open-source OpenDeRisk, an AI-native risk intelligence system that transforms your application into a 24/7 risk-aware manager, offering continuous, comprehensive, and deep-layer protection.
+Available now on [GitHub](https://github.com/derisk-ai/OpenDerisk).
 * 2025-06: Our paper, titled "Evolving Trends, Patterns, and Hidden Pitfalls: Unveiling JavaScript Feature Usage in the Wild" has been accepted by ICSE 2026.
 * 2025-05: We are pleased to announce the updated version of the CGM-72B-V1.2.
 The model further achieves a remarkable 44.00% resolve rate on the SWE-Bench-Lite leaderboard.[CGM](https://huggingface.co/inclusionAI/Ling-Coder-lite)
 * 2025-05: Our paper, titled "GALLa: Graph Aligned Large Language Models for Improved Source Code Understanding" has been accepted to the main conference of ACL 2025.